jpuigcerver/kaldi-lattice-utils/kwsbin2/README.md

 | a           | 0--1    | 0.2         |
 | l i z a r d | 2--8    | 0.2         |

-Notice that the index is not 100% equal to the [lattice-word-index-segment](#lattice-word-index-segment) tool, since the whitespaces are not considered part of the word in this case, and are excluded from the corresponding word segmentation.
+Notice that the index is not equivalent to the [lattice-word-index-segment](#lattice-word-index-segment) tool, since the whitespaces are not considered part of the word in this case, and are excluded from the corresponding word segmentation.